Many stray animals found outside could be abandoned, or they could be lost pets. If you have found an animal or lost one, there are ways to get help.

 In addition, you will want to check listings on Quinte Lost Dog Network, Lost Cat Network, and post your own ad there as well.
 You will also want to contact your local veterinarians about anyone reporting a found pet matching your description.

 Dogs found in Campbellford and the surrounding area, if not held by the person who found it, are typically transferred to Quinte Humane Society via Animal Control.
 That is not the case with cats, however, and you might have to check various shelters if yours is missing.
 We highly recommend visiting QHS in Belleville to see if your pet is there and to file a lost pet report.
-You may also speak to CCI or visit the Cat’s Cradle in case it’s one we’ve rescued.
+You may also speak to CCI in case it’s one that has ended up with us, although that’s rare since we’re not a shelter.
 It is always a good idea to bring a recent photo.
 Some finders also bring the animal to their nearest shelter, in which case your pet could end up at Northumberland Humane Society, Peterborough Humane Society, or you could perhaps check Lakefield Animal Welfare Society.

 Many animals find their way home.
-In the case of cats, we recommend putting something familiar like their litter boxes outside where they can pick up the scent.
+In the case of cats, we recommend putting something familiar like their bed or a blanket/towel that smells like you and your other pets so they can pick up the scent.
+(Common advice has been to put their litter box out–we do not recommend that, as the scent could attract predators.)

-You can also make up a lost poster, including the pertinent information suggested above, and leave it at pet food stores, the Cat’s Cradle, and other community bulletin boards, as well as throughout your own neighbourhood.
+You can also make up a lost poster, including the pertinent information suggested above, and leave it at pet food stores, Cat Care Initiative’s storefront, and other community bulletin boards, as well as throughout your own neighbourhood.

 How do I claim my pet?